d4e8ede8f1f2/android_device_xiaomi_jasmine_sprout-recovery/README.md

-# TWRP Device configuration for Xiaomi Mi A2
+# PBRP Device configuration for Xiaomi Mi A2

 ## Device specifications